4 People Management Core Functions and Strategic Impact

 People management functions are the key activities of hiring, developing, evaluating, and retaining employees to achieve organizational goals.
 The main function of management is to coordinate people and optimize resources.
 According to Henri Fayol (1841-1925), the five original functions of management were planning, organizing, commanding, coordinating, and controlling.
 However, these have now been scientifically modified to four core functions: planning, organizing, leading, and controlling.
 This modern approach emphasizes the strategic impacts of these functions on business, leadership, and organizational success.

 The four people management core functions are crucial for managers to effectively guide their teams and ensure the organization’s objectives are met.
-According to reports published by Oxford University in The Oxford Handbook of Management Theorists 2013, Henri Fayol’s five functions of management—planning, organizing, commanding, coordinating, and controlling—are essential for achieving organizational success.
+According to reports published by Oxford University in The Oxford Handbook of Management Theorists 2013, Henri Fayol’s five functions of management, planning, organizing, commanding, coordinating, and controlling—are essential for achieving organizational success.
 The document emphasizes that these functions provide a comprehensive framework that has stood the test of time, proving valuable in both historical and contemporary management contexts.
-The four functions of management are listed below.

 1. Planning